xyj-3/logitech-g-hub-supported-games/fixing-detection-issues.md

 ```

 Now restart G HUB if it was already running.
 Navigate to "Games & Applications", and click "Scan Now".
 Grand Theft Auto V should now be detected.

-## Warning About Software Updates
-G HUB software updates overwrite `applications.json`, so you will have to re-add your changes after each update.

 # Using "Add Game or Application"